 2.)
 Life-on-Life relationships

-3) Connection to other church ministries & resources
+3.)
+Connection to other church ministries and resources

-As in all church ministries, the ultimate goal of a Cradle Care Ministry is to draw women and their families into a growing relationship with Jesus Christ.
+As with all church ministries, the ultimate goal of a Cradle Care Ministry is to draw women and families into a growing relationship with Jesus.
 A Cradle Care Ministry can also be a tool to develop “investors” in the children’s ministry and future lay leaders in the church.

 Are you expecting a new addition to your family?
 Do you know someone who is?

 The cradle care ministry exists to minister to expectant families in our church and community.
 Each family is assigned a caregiver to communicate throughout the pregnancy, birth, and family dedication.
 Parent names are posted on the Expectant Parent board located in ___________.
 Please drop by to find out who’s due and who’s new!

 To enroll someone in the cradle care ministry, contact __________.
 Please include parents’ names and month due.

 The preschool director and other respected church staff and lay leaders should recruit and select caregivers.
 You can require CC team members to complete an application.
 Caregivers are ideally young mothers who are active in church life and demonstrate the ability and desire to aid in the spiritual growth of other women.